phalcon/documentation/docs/events.md

 - - -

 ## Overview
 The purpose of this component is to intercept the execution of components in the framework by creating _hooks_.
-These hooks allow developers to obtain status information, manipulate data or change the flow of execution during the process of a component.
+These hooks allow developers to obtain status information, manipulate data, or change the flow of execution during the process of a component.
 The component consists of a [Phalcon\Events\Manager][events-manager] that handles event propagation and execution of events.
 The manager contains various [Phalcon\Events\Event][events-event] objects, which contain information about each hook/event.

 ```php
 <?php